 - There was a Choose Your O Wn Adventure book that involved alien domes that were polluting the air, apparently in an attempt to make the atmosphere like theirs.

-- Brian W. Aldiss' The Saliva Tree has a pair of aliens landing near a farm somewhere in England and spreading a chemical that greatly increases crop yield and starts changing the local animal life, including humans.
+- Brian W. Aldiss' The Saliva Tree has a pair of aliens landing near a farm somewhere in England and spreading a chemical that greatly increases crop yield and starts changing the local animal life, including humans, to better suit the invaders' tastes.
 It starts when everyone at the market complains of the milk being spoiled, and the farmhand who's selling it tastes it as perfectly fine.
 The main character barely has time to take his lady friend (later fianceť) before the mutagenic effects of the chemical become irreversible (as is, she spends some time violently ill as her body struggles to resist the chemical).
 The others who stayed were not so lucky.

 Live Action TV